OSINTI4L/DuckyScript-Payloads/Payloads/Tunnel_Rat/README.md

 ### Virtual Private Server (VPS) Command and Control (C2)

   - A VPS is required to host as the attacker C2 platform.
 During payload development a [Linode Kali Linux VPS](https://www.linode.com/docs/marketplace-docs/guides/kali-linux/) was used as the C2 platform.
+      - To ensure the tunneling is properly configured the following changes must be made in the `/etc/ssh/sshd_config` file of the VPS C2:
+             `AllowTcpForwarding yes`
+             `PasswordAuthentication yes`
+             `GatewayPorts no`
+      - Restart the service: `systemctl restart ssh`
+      - Add the VPS C2 IP address to the `payload.sh` script:
+             `Line 11: VPSIP="X.X.X.X-Enter-VPS-C2-IP-Here"`
+      - Add the VPS C2 `SSH` password to the `payload.sh` script:
+             `Line 12: SSHPW="Enter-VPS-C2-SSH-Password-Here"`

 ### Discord webhook
   - A [Discord webhook](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks) is required to send payload status updates to the attacker.